Is becoming an operations research analyst right for me?

 How to become an Operations Research Analyst

 Although some employers prefer to hire applicants with a master’s degree or a PhD, many entry-level positions are available for those with a bachelor’s degree.
-Since few schools offer bachelor’s or advanced degree programs in operations research, analysts typically have degrees in other quantitative fields, such as computer science, industrial engineering, or mathematics.
+There are a few schools that offer Bachelor’s and Master's Degrees in Operations Research, but since these schools are scarce, most analysts typically have degrees in other quantitative fields, such as computer science, industrial engineering, or mathematics.

 In planning course work, it's important to realize that operations research is interdisciplinary, often drawing solutions from engineering, logic, psychology, and other social and political sciences.
 For this reason, a well rounded scientific background can also prove very useful.